vanny132/Datenanalyse_UN_RAG/README.md

 ```math
 F = \frac{Number\ of\ statements\ that\ were\ supported}{Total\ number\ of\ statements}
 ```
+<ins>Idea:</ins> The idea is, that the answer should be ground in the given context.
+This is important to avoid hallucinations and that the retrieved context can act as a justification for the generated answer.

 ### Answer Relevance
 To compute the answer relevance the model generates questions for the given answer.
 Next, we calculate the cosine-similarity between the embeddings of each question $q_i$ and the original query: